kaidez/kaidez.com/_drafts/2014-08-12-web-components-demo.md

 The W3C has an older article called [Introduction to Web Components](http://www.w3.org/TR/2013/WD-components-intro-20130606/).
 It's a working draft and is over a year old based on this post's publish date but is still another high-level view that's slightly more technical....read it with caution though.

-Truthfully, the W3C has been refering people to the [Web Components Wiki](http://www.w3.org/wiki/WebComponents/) lately so you may want to review that.
+Truthfully, the W3C has been referring people to the [Web Components Wiki](http://www.w3.org/wiki/WebComponents/) lately so you may want to review that.
 It points to the HTML5 Rocks links and the specs for [Shadow DOM](http://w3c.github.io/webcomponents/spec/shadow/ "Read the Shadow DOM specification"), [Custom Elements](http://w3c.github.io/webcomponents/spec/custom/ "Read the Shadow Custom Elements specification") and [HTML Imports](http://w3c.github.io/webcomponents/spec/imports/ "Read the HTML Imports specification").
 The WHATWG has the proper version of [the Template spec](http://www.whatwg.org/specs/web-apps/current-work/multipage/scripting.html#the-template-element).

 Specs may be verbose to read at times, but it's always a good idea to read them.